 Choosing alternate plant-based options like papaya leaf juice can cleanse your blood by lowering the cholesterol levels.
 This happens because a few phytosterols in papaya leaf juice have a similar structure to bad cholesterol (LDL).
 They displace LDL from the cells and compete for intestinal absorption, preventing LDL from accumulating.

-Also, this way, there is minimal lipid peroxidation, and your liver is kept safe from free radical-induced inflammatory diseases, such as cirrhosis and jaundice (6).
+Also, this way, there is minimal lipid peroxidationi XA metabolic procedure that results in the oxidative degradation of lipids due to reactive oxygen species and may cause cell death. , and your liver is kept safe from free radical-induced inflammatory diseases, such as cirrhosis and jaundice (6).

 5. Maintains The Glow Of Your Skin

 Since papaya leaf has high levels of antioxidants, like saponins, flavonoids, tannins, and alkaloids, you can use its extract to nourish your face and skin.

 These antioxidants, along with vitamins C and A, scavenge the free radicals in your blood, improving its circulation through your skin.

 When this happens, the skin retains its texture and glow.
 The signs of aging, such as wrinkles, breakouts, and pigmentation, get diminished.